aricallen/fs-exercise/README.md

 ## Instructions

 * update API to support returning an optionally requested amount of users
-* update onClick to fetch 10 users at a time for quicker load times
+* add pagination support to API so that each click only fetches next N users